 The triangle shape is there so the bubble has something to attach to.
 The triangle is not the logic function.
 All the action is in the bubble.

-If the input happens to be inverted, like A, you might want to draw the bubble on the input side of the triangle, so it is on the same side as the inverted A signal,
+If the input happens to be inverted, like A, you might want to draw the bubble on the input side of the triangle, so the bubble is on the same side as A,

 Both variations of the inverter symbol mean exactly the same thing.
 The logic input variable is inverted going through the gate.
 You will see why this is a good idea when we study bubble matching and logical assertion.